JasonEtco/flintcms/CONTRIBUTING.md

 ### 🎉 Emojis 🍆

-Using emojis in commit messages in more than allowed, it's encouraged.
+Using emojis in commit messages is more than allowed, it's encouraged.
 They are fun and in many cases informative.
 That being said, there are some guidelines:
 * Please only use one emoji and at the beginning of your commit message.
 * If you do choose to put an emoji in a commit message, please do make sure that it has some kind of connection to the changes being proposed.